Astronomers Discover A New Massive Type Of Space Explosion: ‘There Is A New Beast Out There’

 “The ‘Koala’ resembled the ‘Cow’ but the radio emission was ten times brighter — as bright as a gamma-ray burst!” she added.

 The explosion was so powerful that it ejected mass at around 55 percent the speed of light.
-Though light rays have been known to reach close to light speeds, it was previously unheard of for matter to move anywhere close to such velocity.
+Though some explosions can expel small amounts of material at rates close to light speeds, it was previously unheard of for large matter to move anywhere close to such velocity.

 “We thought we knew what produced the fastest outflows in nature,” explained astronomer Raffaella Margutt of Northwestern University.